lzap/pillarmaze/README.md

-## Nimph
+## Pillarmaze

-Because I could not find a better name.
+"Because I could not find a better name."

 A tiny game by lzap.